mozillaarchive/deuxdrop/README.md

 ## Python `process.py`

     yum install MySQL-python notify-python python-simplejson python-dateutil
+    mkdir /var/www/email

 The Python process needs to be daemonized and run when the system is started as the `email` user.

-_Psuedo code:_
+_Pseudo code:_

-* recursively watch `/home/email/` for new files in the Maildir directories
+* Recursively watch `/home/email/` for new files in the Maildir directories
-* convert new messages into JSON format
+* For each new message convert into JSON format
-* for each new message write JSON format to files in `/var/www/email/`
+* For each new message write JSON format to files in `/var/www/email/`
-* for each new message create entry in MySQL `messsages.messsages`
+* For each new message create entry in MySQL `messsages.messsages`

 ## Node.js

 **NOT IMPLEMENTED**

-_Psuedo code:_
+_Pseudo code:_

 * Authenticate users against the `email.users` table
 * provide API access to message index and message JSON files